parulbhatnagar/UrbanSenseAIPoC/README.md

 ### Configuration

-This application is built with Vite, which handles environment variables securely.
-To protect your API key, only variables prefixed with `VITE_` are exposed to the browser.
+This application secures your API key by using a serverless backend function as a proxy.
+The client-side application never handles the key directly.

-You must configure an environment variable named `VITE_API_KEY` in your deployment environment for the application to work.
-The app will not function without it.
+For the application to work, you must configure an environment variable named `API_KEY` in your deployment environment.

 ---

 ## Deployment

-This project is configured for seamless deployment on a static hosting service like Netlify, Vercel, or GitHub Pages.
+This project is configured for seamless deployment on Netlify.

-The repository includes a `netlify.toml` file which automatically configures the build settings:
+The repository includes a `netlify.toml` file which automatically configures the build settings, serverless functions, and required Node.js version.
-- **Build Command**: `npm run build`
-- **Publish Directory**: `dist`
-- **SPA Redirects**: Handles all routing for you.

-**Important**: When deploying, you must configure your hosting provider's settings to include your `VITE_API_KEY` as an environment variable.
+**Important**: When deploying, you must configure your Netlify site settings to include your `API_KEY` as an environment variable.
+Using `VITE_API_KEY` will not work and is insecure.

-### Deployment Instructions (Example with Netlify)
+### Deployment Instructions for Netlify

-1. Push your code to your GitHub Repository (including the `netlify.toml` file).
+1. Push your code to your GitHub Repository.
 2. Log in to Netlify and select "Add new site" -> "Import an existing project".
 3. Connect your GitHub account and select your repository.
 Netlify will automatically detect and use the settings from `netlify.toml`.
 4. In the deployment settings, go to "Site settings" -> "Build & deploy" -> "Environment".
 5. Add a new environment variable:
-    - **Key**: `VITE_API_KEY`
+    - **Key**: `API_KEY`
     - **Value**: `YOUR_GEMINI_API_KEY_HERE`
 6. Trigger a new deploy for the changes to take effect.
-Netlify will now correctly build your project and make the API key securely available to the application.
+Netlify will now correctly build your project, deploy the secure serverless function, and make the API key securely available to that function.

 ## Installing as a PWA on Your Phone